VielF/SO-Codes/README.md

 # SO-Codes

-Repository for codes used in Operational Systems including runtime capture, inter-process communication, threads, parallelism and scheduling.
+Repository for codes used in Operational Systems including runtime capture, inter-process communication, threads, parallelism, and scheduling.